Helsby railway station: Services

-Liverpool City Region Combined Authority, Long Term Rail Strategy document of October 2017, page 37, states that a trial of new Merseyrail battery trains will be undertaken in 2020, in view to put Helsby onto the Merseyrail network.
-If successful, Helsby will be one of the terminals of the Wirral line giving direct services to Birkenhead and four underground station in Liverpool's city centre.
+Most services at Helsby are operated by Transport for Wales, with a limited service operated by Northern Trains.

+Transport for Wales generally operate an hourly service between Manchester Airport and Chester, with most services continuing to and from Llandudno via Shotton, as well as an hourly service between Liverpool Lime Street and Chester.
+These services combine to give an off-peak service of two trains per hour in each direction.

+The station is also served by a limited peak hour Northern Trains service between Chester and Leeds with four trains per day to Chester and three trains per day to Leeds via Manchester Victoria.
+Northern Trains also operate two trains per day on weekdays and Saturdays only to and from Ellesmere Port that start and terminate at Helsby, with the exception of one afternoon service that continues to Liverpool Lime Street.

 Adopt-a-station

 The North Cheshire Rail Users' Group has adopted this station and regularly ensure the station is clean and tidy.
 The station has won the "Best Kept Station" six times, and the plaques commending this are fixed to the signal box located on the island platforms, (2 + 3).

 Connections

 Helsby has several bus links operated primarily by Arriva North West and Stagecoach Merseyside.